Explore the bedrock of Ireland with a visit to these secret, historic and spooky spots along the island's 3,000 miles of enchanting coastline.

 According to legend, the warrior watched a spider repeatedly trying to reach the roof of the cave until it finally succeeded.
 Inspired by the spider’s determination, Robert the Bruce returned to Scotland to defeat his enemies and gained the Scottish throne at the battle of Bannockburn.

-You can visit Rathlin Island by boat Easter to September.
+You can visit Rathlin Island by boat from Easter to September.

 The Aillwee Cave lies in the heart of the Burren, close to the village of Ballyvaughan in County Clare.
 It was discovered in 1944 by Jacko McGann.

 The cave is open for tours.
 The site also includes tea rooms, a gift shop, and the Burren Bird of Prey Centre.

 The 35-minute tour of the caves with an expert guide allows visitors to view large calcite formations, underground streams, and a waterfall, and the only bear pits – hollows scraped out by brown bears – to be found in Ireland.
 Aillwee Cave is open year-round.

 Doolin Cave can also be found in the Burren region of County Clare.
 Previously known as ‘Poll an lonain,’ this cave was discovered in 1952 and has six miles of passages.

 The cave's most remarkable feature is “The Great Stalactite,” which at 7 meters (23 ft) is one of the largest free-hanging stalactites in the world.